“Later the other virgins also came, saying, ‘Lord, lord, open up for us.’

 “These will go away into eternal punishment, but the righteous into eternal life.”

-(b) Eternal life.
 You have been made righteous with a divine righteousness that endures forever (2 Cor.
 9:9).
-One with the Lord, his future is your future (see entry for John 3:15).
+One with the Lord, his future is your future.
+See entry for Righteousness.

 The Grace Commentary is a work in progress with new content added regularly.
 Sign up for occasional updates below.
 Got something to say?
 Please use the Feedback page.
 To report typos or broken links on this page, please use the comment form below.